 Vite is a modern tool for frontend development.
 One of Vite’s functionalities is to deploy the app for production, including bundling all JavaScript (JS) files.
 Although Vite supports building for a particular browser target, it only transforms syntax with the help of ebuild, but does not perform any JavaScript polyfill.

 However, polyfill is essential for many projects.
-On the one hand, manual polyfill can be error-prone.
-On the other hand, an on-demand polyfill service like polyfill.io bears its own limitations.
-It is ideal to use a polyfill mechanism that is integrated with Vite.
+On the one hand, it’s often error-prone to manually polyfill, such as using core-js manually.
+On the other hand, an on-demand polyfill service like polyfill.io bears its own limitations and security risks.
+Therefore, it is ideal to use an automatic polyfill mechanism that is integrated with Vite.

 In this post, we discuss how to automatically polyfill JavaScript APIs in a Vite project with the help of the Vite legacy plugin.